Acting as your Trust Administration Attorney, EMSeid Estate Law can be at your side throughout the entire process.

 It is more common than ever for an estate plan to involve a trust, rather than a traditional will.
 Winding up the financial affairs of a decedent is the responsibility of the successor trustee.

 The Responsibilities of Trustee

-A benefits of a living trust is that upon the death of the settlor/trustor, title to assets is are already transferred within the trust instrument.
-This saves the time and the cost of probate for the assets listed within the trust.
-The successor trustee now has the responsibility of administering those assets in a timely way, on behalf of trust beneficiaries and according to the terms of the trust.
+A benefit of a living trust is that at the death of the settlor/trustor, title to trust assets is in the name of the trust and the successor trustee will have the legal authority to administer and transfer the assets to trust beneficiaries under the terms of the trust.
+This saves the time and the cost of probate for the trust assets.
+The successor trustee has the responsibility of administering trust assets in a timely way, on behalf of trust beneficiaries and according to the terms of the trust.
 Some of the responsibilities of the trustee include: